codezero-be/responsive-nav/README.md

 # Responsive Navigation #

-**Works with CSS only - jQuery plugin coming soon!**
+**Works with CSS only - [jQuery plugin](#enable-jquery-plugin) available too!**

+### Functional CSS-only navigation ###

 This project is an attempt to create a navigation system that provides basic functionality even without javascript, with CSS only.
-This gives us a decent fallback if our jQuery plugin is not available for some reason.
+This gives us a decent fallback if our [jQuery plugin](#enable-jquery-plugin) is not available for some reason.

 The first goal was to see how far we could go with CSS alone.
 Every site should be usable without javascript (and also without CSS for that matter).
 We tried to make it as "advanced" as we possibly could, but we are however limited by the CSS selectors.
-Drop down effects with CSS provide very basic functionality, but it's not ideal.
+Drop down effects with CSS provide basic functionality, but it's not ideal.

+### jQuery for some awesomeness ###

-Our jQuery plugin (coming soon) will add some sugar to the navigation, making it more user friendly and a bit more awesome... :)
+Our [jQuery plugin](#enable-jquery-plugin) adds some sugar to the navigation, making it more user friendly and a bit more awesome... :)

-#### Tested in: ####
+With our jQuery plugin you can traverse the sub menu's by **touch** or **clicking** and optionally by **moving your mouse** over it.
+If you're a **keyboard** fan, then you can spam your `tab` key to the menu and hit `enter` to open or close a sub menu (or open a link of course).

+### Should work on... ###

 - IE 8 (needs [extra effort](#ie-8-fixes))
 - IE 9 and above
+- Firefox
-- Firefox & Chrome on Windows
+- Chrome
-- Android 4.3 and above (native browser, FF and Chrome)
+- Android 4.3 and above
 - ...

 ## Website Setup ##

 ### Add `.nav-no-js` Class to `<html>` ###

 This class will let CSS handle the `:hover`  effects for opening and closing the menu.
-If our jQuery plugin is loaded, it will remove this class and take over for some nicer effects!
+If our [jQuery plugin](#enable-jquery-plugin) is loaded, it will remove this class and take over for some nicer effects!

     <!DOCTYPE html>
     <html lang="en" class="nav-no-js">